ahrvoje/arb4win/README.md

 ## Demo

-In this demo it is shown how to evaluate one simple approximation of natural constant **e** correct to 46 decimal places.
+In this demo we evaluate one simple approximation of natural constant **e** correct to 46 decimal places.
 ARB also calculates accumulated numerical error so every result is printed as _ball_ containing the result with absolute certainty.
 Internal computational precision is set to `p=1000`, way more than needed.

 ![equation](approx.png)
 ```